AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags.md

 ---
 # Understanding Tags {#understanding-tags}

-You probably know by now that programs are like building blocks in Marketo.
+You probably know by now that programs are like building blocks in Marketo Engage.
 Utilizing tags and channels will assist you in filtering data for reporting purposes.

 Tags are used to describe programs.
 You can make as many as you need, each with unique values.
 Channels identify the delivery mechanism in a program, such as webinar, sponsorship, or online ad.